thecesrom/Ignition/README.md

 a local copy of an Ignition project.

 ## Setup
-Install all of these libraries to work locally from within the `python/` directory with
+Install all of these libraries to work locally with
 ```bash
 python2 setup.py install
 ```